apache/hudi/rfc/rfc-56/rfc-56.md

 ##### BloomDirectMarkerBasedEarlyConflictDetectionStrategy
 Same as `SimpleDirectMarkerBasedEarlyConflictDetectionStrategy` which has no transaction.
 The difference is that in this `BloomDirectMarkerBasedEarlyConflictDetectionStrategy`:
-1. Marker handlers write a bloom files which are related to corresponding marker files.
+1. Marker handlers write bloom files related to corresponding markers.
 2. Conflict detection read these bloom files firstly to pick out potentially conflicting marker files as quick as possible.

 #### TimelineServerBasedWriteMarkers related strategy